popflick logo

 Grizzly (1976)

-The golden age of Killer Bear cinema began where lots of low-budget producers found great success: by ripping off the brilliant 1975 film Jaws.
-This was one of the very first of the Jaws-inspired nature thrillers to hit the screens, and with a nearly $40 million haul on a production budget of $750,000, Grizzly quickly proved that there was money to be made in copying the Jaws template as closely as (legally) possible including the plot: a grizzly bear runs amok in an unnamed national park, and it's up to a very familiar bunch of character types to deal with it.
+The golden age of Killer Bear cinema began when many low-budget producers found great success by ripping off the brilliant 1975 film "Jaws."
+This was one of the first Jaws-inspired nature thrillers to hit the screens.
+With a nearly $40 million haul on a production budget of $750,000, "Grizzly" quickly proved that there was money to be made in copying the Jaws template as closely as (legally) possible, including the plot: a grizzly bear runs amok in an unnamed national park, and it's up to a very familiar bunch of character types to deal with it.

 Claws (1977)